For those of us who get stuck in extra interesting thinking loops

 Schedule a free 20-minute phone consult

-If you cry on the call that’s fine
+If you cry on the call, that’s totally fine